Graylog2/documentation/pages/searching/time_frame_selector.rst

 You can use the magic wand icon for both Calendar and Timestamp.

 * In *Calendar*, the icon updates the *Time* to the current time but does not modify the date in the calendar
-* In *Timestamp*, the icon updates the entire *Timestamp* to the current date and time.
+* In *Timestamp*, the icon updates the entire *Timestamp* to the current date and time

 .. image:: /images/searching/absolute_selector_timestamp.png